karanidenis/Alu_Mobile_development/README.md

-# Flutter and Android Studio Demo

-Welcome to the Flutter and Android Studio demo repository!
-This repository serves as a starting point for showcasing the integration of Flutter with Android Studio.

 ## Getting Started

-Follow these steps to set up the demo project on your local machine:
+Follow these steps to set up this project on your local machine:

 ### Prerequisites